 One of the common trends in the residential building community is what I term “fuel switching”.
 The concept of fuel switching is the movement away from fossil fuels like natural gas, propane, diesel and gasoline in favor of electric sources.
 This is being done in the fight to reduce global warming and reducing carbon that is released when fossil fuels are burned.
 New research shows that one of the biggest greenhouse gases causing global warming is the methane (EPA).
 Methane is released during the harvesting of natural gas and the leakages in the distribution systems of natural gas.
 These can be over one hundred times worse for global warming than what comes out of a car’s tailpipe.

 So how does switching to electric appliances help reduce our carbon footprint?
 In Sonoma County, our generation company, Sonoma Clean Power, is taking major steps to increase the usage of renewable energy to reduce the reliance on fossil fuels.
-They offer electric plans which are over 90% carbon free to their standard customers, with an option for 100% carbon free and renewable.
+They offer electric plans which are over 90% carbon free to their standard customers, with an option for 100% carbon free and renewable at an additional cost (Evergreen).
 The idea is that as they move closer to 100% carbon free, the improvement is seen by all their users, and has a more significant impact.

 If you are planning on adding a battery storage system to your home, ensure your future decisions for fuel switching are considered into the mix when sizing your system.
 Let’s look at some examples of fuel switching some common appliances in a home and see how these changes could affect battery storage.

 - Change hot water heating from natural gas-propane (NG-P) to electric heat pumps or electric water heating.

 Many propane (NG-P) water heaters have a pilot light requiring no electrical needs.
 New NG-P water heaters and on-demand water heaters require a very small electrical usage for the gas igniter.